 Every year, hundreds of Americans die from electrical shocks.
 In a typical 120 volt outlet, 2 seconds of exposure to a ground fault or electrical surge is enough to kill an adult.
 GFCIs are specifically designed to protect you and your family from the devastating effects of electrical shocks or fires; that is, if they are working properly.
 Make sure to test your GFCIs monthly and if you notice one that is not working as it should, call a professional electrician immediately.

 It’s an unfortunate fact that the heating, ventilation and air conditioning (or HVAC) system in your home is one of the most expensive components in your house.
-And because this system sees almost constant use year-round, it is also one of the most likely components to need repair or replacement.
+On average, installing a complete home HVAC system can set you back anywhere from $4,000-$12,000.
+And because this system sees almost constant use year-round (proper cooling and heating tend to be essential when it comes to keeping a comfortable home), it is also one of the most likely components to need repair or replacement.
 There are many factors that influence the cost of not only the HVAC system, but also the cost of hiring the contractor to install it.

-In this guide, we will walk you through the process of getting competitive estimates and choosing the right contractor, and give you a breakdown of the average cost to replace heating and air conditioning systems.
-This will help you ensure you’re getting the right system for the right price.
+In this guide, we will walk you through the process of getting competitive estimates and choosing the right contractor, and give you a breakdown of the average HVAC replacement cost.
+This will help you ensure that when the temperature’s not where it’s supposed to be and it comes time to invest in a new furnace and AC, you’re getting the right system for the right price.

 Getting a Competitive Estimate For HVAC Replacement Cost